Daniel-Riverwood/AOC/README.md

-# AdventOfCode.Template
+# AdventOfCode 2023

 ![CI](https://github.com/eduherminio/AdventOfCode.Template/workflows/CI/badge.svg)

-Advent of Code template based on [AoCHelper](https://github.com/eduherminio/AoCHelper) project.
+Advent of Code project based on [AoCHelper](https://github.com/eduherminio/AoCHelper) template.

 It allows you to focus on solving AoC puzzles while providing you with some performance stats.